List of cat body-type mutations: Tail types

 Manx tailless gene (autosomal dominant with high penetrance).
 Cats with the homozygous genotype (MM) die before birth, and stillborn kittens show gross abnormalities of the central nervous system.
 Cats with the heterozygous genotype (Mm) show severely shortened tail length, ranging from taillessness to a partial, stumpy tail.
 Some Manx cats die before 12 months old and exhibit skeletal and organ defects.
 Because it was discovered in naturally occurring populations of cats, the Manx gene could confer some kind of selective advantage to the cats, or it may simply be an example of the founder effect.
 The trait also occurred and died out in Cornwall (peninsular England), but persisted in the Isle of Man population where inbreeding was very common due to isolation.

 Shortened tails, most of which are indistinguishable from the Japanese Bobtail or the variably expressed Manx mutation, may occur sporadically in any cat breed or mixed-breed population.
 However, some may be novel mutations that have not been investigated.
-There are multiple types of curly-tailed cats whose tails loop over the back or form tight corkscrews.
+There are multiple types of curly-tailed (ringtail) cats whose tails loop over the back or form tight corkscrews.
 One such mutation has been developed into the American Ringtail, but others have been regarded as curiosities and not perpetuated.
 The gene(s) responsible have not been fully investigated.
-However, a research study is under way at UC Davis under the guidance of Leslie A. Lyons, currently at the University of Missouri.
+However, a US research study at the UC Davis and University of Missouri is under way under the guidance of Leslie A. Lyons.